create3000/x_ite/docs/_posts/components/Navigation/ViewpointGroup.md

 - InputOnly MFNode removeChildren field can remove nodes from the *children* list, unrecognized input nodes (i.e. nonmatching DEF, USE values) are ignored.
 - [X3D Architecture 10.2.1 Grouping and *children* node types](https://www.web3d.org/specifications/X3Dv4Draft/ISO-IEC19775-1v4-CD1/Part01/components/grouping.html#GroupingAndChildrenNodes){:target="_blank"}

-## Description
+## Information

 ### Hints

-- Use ViewpointGroup as parent for Viewpoint and OrthoViewpoint to constrain location proximity where contained viewpoints are available to user.
+- Use ViewpointGroup as parent for Viewpoint, OrthoViewpoint, GeoViewpoint and other ViewpointGroup nodes to constrain location proximity where contained viewpoints are available to user.
 - ViewpointGroup and OrthoViewpoint require Navigation component level 3, which is higher than CADInterchange profile.
 - Viewpoint and ViewpointGroup descriptions together build simple menu/submenu lists for simple user navigation.
+ViewpointGroup is not an X3DGroupingNode, and can only contain a Metadata* node, Viewpoint, OrthoViewpoint, GeoViewpoint and other ViewpointGroup nodes.

 ## External Links